 From vacant stable to holiday home

-The Hay Loft, a self-contained holiday apartment has been created in a redundant farm building, with a spacious open-plan interior, uninterrupted view across the open countryside and a rustic material palette to reflect the former agricultural nature of the building and its rural setting.
+The Hay Loft, a self-contained holiday apartment has been created in a redundant farm building, with a spacious open-plan interior, uninterrupted view across the open countryside and rustic materials to match the rural setting.

-The new cantilevering staircase for the Upside Down House connects the original house with its new open plan top floor with kitchen, dining and living area and two new terraces for morning and evening sun.
+The new cantilevering staircase for the Upside Down House connects the original house with the new open plan top floor with kitchen, dining and living area and the two new terraces.

 The conversion of the vacant Stable into a holiday apartment is almost complete.
 The new balcony is in the process of being installed and will offer panoramic view across the surrounding countryside.

-The replacement floortitles for the Upside Down House in Malta are ready to be laid.
-The various tile patterns are all handmade individually by local craftsmen who make this authentic Maltese product.
+The replacement floor tiles for the Upside Down House in Malta are ready to be laid.
+Each tile is handmade individually by local craftsmen who create this authentic Maltese product.